 Ingredients

-- 2 tbsp of okra seeds (from about 2–3 dried okra pods)
+- 2 tablespoons okra seeds, from about 2–3 dried okra pods

 - honey or sugar, optional